 In addition to the informal description of the data product (see also clause A-6.2.1.6), S-100 also calls for a section that describes information that uniquely identifies any dataset as being created in accordance with a specific Product Specification series.

-Different from the general information about the data product, the dataset identification is for the individual dataset.
+Different from the general information about the data product which describes the general purpose and use context of the data product, the dataset identification is for the individual dataset.
 For example, the value contained in the Purpose attribute may be common among all datasets created from a particular Specification.
 Other attributes may benefit from following a common model or schema, while other attributes are codelist types that are defined elsewhere, such as in ISO 19115-1.
 These attributes are limited to the values given in those codelists and there may be cases where it is beneficial to restrict the given codelists to a subset of values.

-This information is stored in the metadata that is associated with the dataset.
+This information (identification, purpose, etc.) is stored in the metadata that is associated with the dataset.
 Therefore, it is important to ensure that appropriate metadata attributes are available; and to harmonize this section with the metadata section.

 Some Product Specifications have merged the informal description of the data product with the dataset identification section, into a common section.
 This is an allowed option.